swissit-design/portal_swissit/readme.md

 # App design
 - Frontend -> React with Vite - might use Tailwind, thailadmin, Daisyui for styling
 - Backend -> Django rest API for CRUD - create, retrieve, update, delete
-- Database -> trying MongoDB
+- Database -> postgresSQL from neon https://console.neon.tech/app/projects free tier
 - Email with Zoho
 - Storage of files with Azure Docs
 - Deployment- Vercel or Azure, will test it accordingly - Choreo also possible